 - Paths or file names containing spaces or special characters (such as colons, dollar signs, and hash marks) may cause problems.
 This is because some of the tools Qt Creator uses in the background have restrictions on the characters allowed in file and directory names.
 To be on the safe side, we recommend creating projects and project items with names consisting of plain characters, numbers, underscores, and hyphens.

-- If error messages displayed in the Compile Output pane contain paths where slashes are missing (for example, C:QtSDK), check your PATH variable.
+- If error messages displayed in Compile Output contain paths where slashes are missing (for example, C:QtSDK), check your PATH variable.
 For more information, see Troubleshooting MinGW Compilation Errors.

-- When debugging executables created by the GNU Compiler version 4.5.0 (all platforms), some data types will not be displayed in the Locals and Expressions view due to missing debug information.
+- When debugging executables created by the GNU Compiler version 4.5.0 (all platforms), some data types will not be displayed in the Locals and Expressions views due to missing debug information.

 - GDB on Windows may not work if the 'Embassy ® Security Center' software by 'Wave ® Systems' is installed and active (causing crashes in